bitrise-io/devcenter/_articles/en/tutorials/xamarin/add-custom-sources-to-nuget.md

     weight: 4

 ---
-If you are using third-party NuGet packages in your application you have to add these sources to your NuGet package sources.
+If you are using third-party NuGet packages in your application, you have to add these sources to your NuGet package sources.

-Simply add a new `Script` step to your workflow with the following bash script as the content:
+Simply add a new **Script** Step to your workflow with the following bash script as the content:

     #!/bin/bash
     set -ex